David-Lanzz/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse team for their invaluable resources.
+I would like to thank the Microverse team for assigning the tasks to me and also Gregoire Vella on Behance for providing the original design of this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>